Arrest of Abdolmalek Rigi

-The arrest of Abdolmalek Rigi, the leader of Jundallah Terrorist group, took place on 23 February 2010 through an international operation by Iranian security forces.
+The arrest of Abdolmalek Rigi, the leader of Jundallah group, took place on 23 February 2010 through an international operation by Iranian security forces.
 Rigi was extracted from a passenger jet on his way from Dubai, United Arab Emirates, to Bishkek, Kyrgyzstan.
 The Iranian Ministry of Intelligence had tracked Rigi's movements for five months before arresting him.

 Abdolmalek Rigi

-Abdolmalek Rigi (عبدالمالک ریگی) was the leader of Jundallah, a terrorist group based in the Sistan and Baluchestan Province, Iran.
+Abdolmalek Rigi (عبدالمالک ریگی) was the leader of Jundallah, a militant group based in the Sistan and Baluchestan Province, Iran.

 Arrest operation

 There are two conflicting versions of Rigi's arrest.
 According to the Iranian government, after visiting an American military base in Afghanistan on 23 February 2010, Rigi, with a forged Afghan passport, was a passenger of a flight which traveled from Dubai, United Arab Emirates to Bishkek, Kyrgyzstan.
 When the plane arrived at the Persian Gulf, Iranian fighter jets interrupted its route towards Bishkek airport.
 The Iranian jets were told to land in Iranian territory and added that "several foreign passengers were forcibly removed."
 Therefore, the plane landed in Bandar Abbas International Airport.
 Iranian forces then identified Rigi and arrested him.
 Other people boarded the plane and Iran's government gave gifts to the passengers to apologize for the delay.
 After his arrest, Iranian TV showed Rigi with hands tied being escorted by four masked Iranian commandos.
 Also, Fars News Agency broadcast a video of Rigi's arrest.

 According to a former U.S. intelligence officer, on the other hand, Rigi was captured by Pakistani officials and delivered to Iran with U.S. support: "It doesn't matter what they say.
 They know the truth."
 The US has denied the Iranian version and denounced all claims that western intelligence organizations have supported Jundullah.